-Section 7C applies to any loan, advance or credit granted directly or indirectly to a trust by any natural person who is a connected person in relation to the trust.

-It also applies where a company grants a loan to a trust at the instance of a natural person who is a connected person to the company by virtue of shareholding or voting rights in the company, i.e. a company in which that natural person, either individually or together with a connected person or persons, holds an interest of at least 20%.
+Section 7C applies to any loan, advance or credit granted directly or indirectly by a natural person, or a company at the instance of a natural person that is connected to the company (i.e. a company in which that natural person, either individually or together with a connected person or persons, holds an interest of at least 20%), to:

-Section 7C also applies to any loan, advance or credit granted to a company if at least 20% of the equity shares in the company are held, directly or indirectly, or the voting rights in that company can be exercised by the trust, whether alone or together with any person who is a beneficiary of the trust or the spouse of a beneficiary or any person related to the beneficiary or the spouse within the second degree of consanguinity.
+- A trust that is a connected person in relation to that natural person, company or in relation to any of their connected persons; - A company, if at least 20% of the equity shares in the company are held, directly or indirectly, or the voting rights in that company can be exercised, by a trust (that is connected to the individual or company granting the loan), whether alone or together with any beneficiary of the trust, the spouse of a beneficiary or any person related to the beneficiary or spouse within the second degree of consanguinity.